Key Takeaways

 For technical roles, expect overlap with technical interview prep and coding interview guide.

-Teamwork and conflict
+Teamwork and Conflict

 • "Tell me about a conflict with a colleague - how did you handle it?"